JetBrains/intellij-sdk-docs/code_samples/tool_window/README.md

 system date, time, and timezone.
 Component is provided by the `MyToolWindow` class through the `getContent()` method invoked inside the `MyToolWindowFactory` implementation.

-## Structure

-Tool Window Sample
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                      | Implementation Class                            | Interface                                  |